Read more about this story from CNN affiliate WKYC.

-(CNN) -- The trial of Anthony Sowell, who is accused of raping, killing and dismembering 11 Cleveland-area women between 2007 and 2009, began Monday with opening statements and the questioning of the first witnesses.
+(CNN) -- The trial of Anthony Sowell, a man accused of raping, killing and dismembering 11 Cleveland-area women between 2007 and 2009, is scheduled to enter a second day Tuesday.

-The defense spoke for just a few minutes, stressing that the state of Ohio has the burden to prove that Sowell committed the murders.
-The defense argued that there is no DNA, fingerprints, or evidence to prove Sowell committed the killings.
+The defense spoke for just a few minutes, stressing that the state of Ohio has the burden to prove that Sowell committed the homicides.
+The defense argued that there is no DNA, fingerprints or evidence to prove Sowell committed the killings.

 The defense also focused on Sowell's character and claimed that he has suffered mentally and physically since a heart attack in 2007 led to the loss of his job.